 Seriously injured, he was rushed to a major hospital in Port au Prince for emergency surgery.
 But after the surgery, Prunier still couldn’t walk.
 He returned home wondering how he would support himself and his four children.
 Prunier remembers that his condition seemed bleak and permanent.
 “I couldn’t…move my legs at all really.
 I didn’t think I’d ever be able to move on my own again outside of my wheelchair.”

 In Port-au-Prince, relying on a wheelchair means being homebound.
 The narrow streets are rutted and nearly impossible to wheel over, and the intense speed and congestion of the traffic make it dangerous to cross streets.

-Three years after his injury, having sought out care at several different clinics in Port au Prince with little improvement, Prunier learned about the Spinal Cord Injury Rehabilitation Center at St. Boniface Hospital.
+Three years after his injury, having sought out care at several different clinics in Port au Prince with little improvement, Prunier learned about our Spinal Cord Injury Rehabilitation Center.